m-sav/messaging-application/README.md

     python client.py

 ### Register Users
-When you start `client.py`, you will be prompted to enter a username.
-Register a user with a unique name, e.g., `maria`.
-Open another terminal and start another instance of `client.py` to register a different user, e.g., `bob`.
+When `client.py` starts, you will be prompted to enter a username.
+Register a user with a unique name.
+To register additional users, open a new terminal and run another instance of `client.py`.

 ### Interact with the Application

 #### Send Messages
-In Maria's terminal, you can send a message to Bob using the `/send` command.
+To send a message from one user to another, use the `/send` command followed by the recipient's username and the message.
 For example:

-    /send bob hi
+    /send <recipient_username> hi

 #### Retrieve Chat History
-To view the chat history between Maria and Bob, use the `/history` command in Maria's terminal and enter Bob's username when prompted:
+To view the chat history with another user, use the `/history` command and provide the desired username when prompted:

-    /history bob
+    /history <other_username>

 #### Quit Chat Option